Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

 and the V one is materialized by pink grid lines, as you can see in Fig. :ref:`fig-surface-intro-surface`.

-You can :ref:`hide and reveal <curves-hiding>` control points just as with curves.
+You can :ref:`hide and reveal <curves-show-hide>` control points just as with curves.